 You bozo!
 I already told you, there aren’t any standard dimensions, but now you can use these findings to give yourself a little more guidance when designing.

 Choose a smaller size if you’re going to share on social media.
 Short attention spans mean that people want data snacks, not a data dinner.

 There’s no perfect size, but if you want to start out with some specific dimensions, try this out: 600 px wide, 2000 px tall.
 Didn’t fill everything out?
 Make it shorter.
 Trying to optimize for an iPhone screen?
 Make it skinnier.

 Tailor for your audience.
 You can get recommended dimensions or sizes from anyone, but in order to make a good infographic – no, a great infographic! – you need to know your audience.
-Ask yourself how your audience will look at the data visualization and what they’ll be looking for.
+Ask yourself how your audience will look at the data visualization (e.g. will they use a mobile publishing format like AMP, Instant Articles, or Apple News) and what they’ll be looking for.
 Now go – be fruitful and illustrate!

 And a quick thanks to all the resources out there:

 P.S.
 When posting an infographic, be sure to fill in the alt text field of the image, allowing users with disabilities to understand the underlying premise of the infographic, in addition to giving search engines a better idea of what’s included in the image — part of SEO basics, something I implement regularly at the web design and development company in Colorado where I work.